Skip to content

 fun emit(body: Cell);

-Sends a message body to the outer world with the purpose of logging and analyzing it later off-chain.
-The message does not have a recipient and is gas-efficient compared to using any other message sending functions of Tact.
+Queues the message body to be sent to the outer world for the purpose of logging and analyzing it later off-chain.
+The message does not have a recipient and is more gas-efficient compared to using any other message-sending functions of Tact.

 Usage example: